Vimal Wakhlu | Chairman & Managaing Dircetor, TCIL

 Also, it is important to collaborate with one another and not compete.
 Decades back we had some management experts speaking to us on the ‘Sustainable Business’ in Mumbai.
-To my utter surprise these people happened to be monks from the Ramakrishna Mission.
-They mentioned something about competition which I could not digest, but for years remained at the back of my mind.
+To my utter surprise, these people happened to be monks from the Ramakrishna Mission.
+They mentioned something about competition that I could not digest, but for years remained at the back of my mind.
 It was- Competition is for the Mediocre.
-For an outstanding person there is no competition.
+For an outstanding person, there is no competition.
 After a lot of pondering, I am finally convinced that this statement is absolutely correct.
 A leader sets the benchmark, others try to copy him, as it makes a lot of commercial sense.
-The leader knows that it is time for him to start something else, which is an unchartered territory.
+The leader knows that it is time for him to start something else, which is unchartered territory.

-For the young people who are contemplating entering into the telecom domain, my message is –take a plunge, you are in for exciting times over here!
+For the young people who are contemplating entering the telecom domain, my message is –take a plunge, you are in for exciting times over here!